ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     the URLs so that they can be explored using the file brower.
 At present they stick to the /.
 Perhaps something to do with the absURL function and removing the abs bit if a flag is set and just doing everything relatively?
+[ ] Rationalise out the SourcePageContext and VirtualPageContext.
+It's a bit
+    pointless having both.
+Turn them both into the `SourceMetadata` as that's a better description and stops them being confused with Context which is a Ginger variable thing.

 I really like the idea of using the top level values as Initial caps, and